orieasterly/portfolio/README.md

 # 3. Unveiling Strategic Insights with Quadrant Analysis for SKUs (September 2020 - June 2023)

 ## Objective
-- Implement a comprehensive Quadrant Analysis for SKUs, unveiling strategic insights for data-driven decision-making across product management, inventory optimization, and marketing strategies.
+- Implement a comprehensive Quadrant Analysis for SKUs, to uncover strategic insights for data-driven decision-making across product management, inventory optimization, and marketing strategies.
 - Classify SKUs based on performance against key metrics to reveal high-potential opportunities and areas for improvement.

 <details>